Abdullah007noman/sorting-algorithm/README.md

 * Termination: When the outer loop completes (i = n-1), the subarray arr[0..n-2] is sorted and the last element arr[n-1] is already in its correct position.
 Thus, the entire array is sorted.

-Since the loop invariant holds before the loop starts, after each iteration, and upon termination, Selection Sort correctly sorts the input array.
+Given that the loop invariant holds before the start of the loop, after each iteration of the loop, and upon termination, the Selection Sort algorithm sorts the input array correctly.

 ## 3. Bubble Sort